COVID: EU vaccine passports only valid 9 months without booster | DW | 21.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The new rule will be binding on the 27 member states of the European Union starting February 1.
+The new rule, coming into effect on February 1, will be binding on the 27 member states of the European Union.
+The EU Commission said it is necessary "for safe free movement."

+The digital vaccine passports are recognized across the EU, despite the different apps based on the EU country of issuance

 The European Commission announced Tuesday that COVID vaccine certificates in the bloc would only be valid for nine months without a booster shot.